-Making tough decisions is inevitable for all managers, and the last eleven months of global upheaval has shown us how true this really is.
+Making tough decisions is inevitable for all managers, and the last eleven months of global upheaval have shown us how true this really is.
 Training your manager to face the unforeseen with calm, and to step forward in the face of uncertainty with courage and composure means they will not just be managers but leaders: employees will follow those who are calm and courageous and are more likely to do so calmly and courageously themselves.

 As Jobsity CEO Andres Garzon explains in a recent leadership podcast, communicating candidly, and with courage and composure, meant the difference between bucking in the face of the pandemic threat, or leading through the challenges it brought.

 These are lessons that can be applied every day to the work of every manager, and which will have a huge influence on the magic of team building at any company.

 Embrace Change, Relish Change, Be the Change

 While the persistence of COVID-19 and the swiftness of change in software and web development means we don’t know what’s coming next, we do know that cultivating these essential and important leadership skills in our managers and team members can make the difference between building a powerful workforce with longevity or losing great employees to the frustrations of slow growth and bad management practices.